How To Color A Bumblebee Step by Step

 Step 7: Color in the Bee’s Eyes

 Now focus on the bee’s eyes.
-Choose a black or dark brown color and carefully fill them in.
+Choose a fun and unexpected color and carefully fill them in.
 To make them stand out, you can leave a small white highlight on each eye to give the bee a lively, realistic appearance.

 Step 8: Choose Three Colors for the Greenery